 AGDU and FFD had a positive and significant relationship in most of the species.
 A higher AGDU means a colder spring suggesting that temperature is important for growth and development.
 This was especially the case for earlier flowering species.
 These results mirror those of other studies of both upper Midwestern prairie plants (Dunnell and Travers 2014, Reed 2019) and those in other temperate communities (Cooke et al. 2012).
 HOW AND WHY SHOULD TEMPERATURE BE IMPORTANT.
 ARE THESE RESULTS DIFFERENT FROM ALPINE ENVIRONMENTS

 Snowpack in March was largely unimportant, with the exception of three species.
 Two species (Rosa arkansana and Zigadenus elegans) had positive regression coefficients meaning the deeper the snow on day X in March, the later the species flowered.
 This outcome would be expected if snow cover impaired earlier flowering.
 DOBG may have been important in these species.
 One species (Cypripedium candidum) has a negative regression coefficient suggesting that the amount of moisture from snow melting is important in determining the flowering phenology.
 All three species had significant indirect effects between TSNOW and FFD through SPDX.
 Interestingly, these three species also flower later in the season, after June.
 This could be explained by soil moisture.
-Soil moisture from snowpack can take months to dissipate (Wang 2017).
+Soil moisture from snowpack can take months to dissipate.
 Snowmelt and early evapotranspiration could affect the soil moisture available for species that flower later in the season (Wang 2017).
 These three species may have to compensate for the conditions that resulted from snowpack by shifting flowering phenology.

 Overall, our results suggest that snowpack does not have a strong relationship with flower timing.
-Snowpack may not inhibit flowering because, even with a late start, growing plants may be able to catch up (citation).
+Snowpack may not inhibit flowering because, even with a late start, growing plants may be able to catch up (Semenchuk 2016).
 We expected snowpack to influence early flowering species and not later flowering species but, our results indicate that growth and flowering begin regardless of snow cover.
 In comparison with snowpack, air temperature had a much stronger effect on when plants flower.
 The five earliest flowering species had significant regression coefficients for the effect of AGDU on FFD.
 However, there were also several other species with significant relationships between AGDU and FFD with flowering dates interspersed throughout the growing season.
 We can therefore draw the conclusion that temperature is more strongly associated with flowering phenology than snowpack for prairie species.

 Further research is needed to better understand the relationships between changing climatic conditions and flowering phenology.
 We only considered snow cover and melt but, other forms of precipitation might be more tightly related to triggering flowering.
 Patricola and Cook (2013) found that precipitation is expected to increase for April and May with climate change and decrease for July and August.
 These changes could have implications for flowering phenology.